cloudtty/cloudtty/README.md

 - `VirtualService` (Istio): Create a ClusterIP Service resource in a cluster and create a `VirtaulService` resource.
   This mode is used when [Istio](https://github.com/istio/istio) is used to load traffic in a cluster.

+### featureGate

+* AllowSecretStoreKubeconfig：restore kubeconfig file with secret resource, if open the featureGate, the field `spec.configmapName` will be disable, we can use field `spec.secretRef.name` to difine kubeconfig where are. currently the featureGate is alpha pahse, disabled by default.

+#### How to open featrueGate

+1. If use the way to `yaml` to deploy cloudtty, add `--feature-gates=AllowSecretStoreKubeconfig=true` to operator running args.
+2. If use the way to `helm` to deploy cloudtty, we can set the params `--set image.featureGates.AllowSecretStoreKubeconfig=true`.

 ## Rationale